 Mother Knows Better – Sense and Nonsense from American Moms

-A year and a half in the making, with more than 200 submissions from all over the U.S. (and a few from our Canadian neighbors), this book contains the funny, weird, illogical, inspirational sayings that moms have told their children over the generations.
-This is a follow up to my book, Mother Knows Best – Wit and Wisdom from Idaho Moms.
+More than 200 submissions from all over the U.S. (and a few from Canada), this book contains the funny, weird, illogical, inspirational sayings that moms have told their children over the generations.
+This is a follow up to the book, Mother Knows Best – Wit and Wisdom from Idaho Moms.

-Mother Knows Best – Wit and Wisdom from Idaho Moms is filled with real “momisms” from Idahoans, this book will give you a good chuckle and perhaps a few flashbacks!
+Mother Knows Best – Wit and Wisdom from Idaho Moms will give you a good chuckle (and perhaps a few flashbacks!).

 “What a fun book this is!
 It seems all moms say wise and crazy things.
 I’ll never forget my mom’s “momisms”.
 I’m already passing them down to my son!“ ~ Maggie O’Mara, KTVB Newschannel 7 Anchor

 “This book is a full of great motherly advice, anecdotes, and warm fuzzies.
 The author has done a great job of compiling the wit and wisdom from mothers in the Pacific Northwest.
 It even features a few celebrity momisms as well.
 It’s a great gift idea for a birthday, anniversary, Christmas, Mom’s Day, or just any old occasion that you feel like showing mom that you care.
 I gave this book to my mom for Mother’s Day and it made her cry (in a good way).
 I’d say that’s a pretty good gift for mom.” ~ D. Mizzle, Amazon customer